dylanhogg/awesome-python/README.md

 ⭐ 7,561

 22. <a href="https://github.com/reactive-python/reactpy">reactive-python/</a><b><a href="https://github.com/reactive-python/reactpy">reactpy</a></b>
-It's React, but in Python
+ReactPy is a library for building user interfaces in Python without Javascript
 🔗 [reactpy.dev](https://reactpy.dev)
 ⭐ 7,522